-Status updates for current year core activities and competitive projects must be submitted quarterly, within 28 calendar days of the end of the quarter.
+Status updates for current year core activities and competitive projects must be submitted at least quarterly, within 28 calendar days of the end of the quarteras part of invoice packets.
 Failure to submit complete status updates in a timely manner is cause for removal from the program and may be cause for denial of funding requests during future programming cycles.